Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Introduction

 In a breakthrough paper, \cite{generic-knapsack1} introduce the \emph{representation technique} and showed $\Os(2^{0.337n})$ time and $\Os(2^{0.256n})$ space algorithm for an \ssum in average-case setting.
 It was improved by \cite{generic-knapsack2} who gave an algorithm running in $\Os(2^{0.291n})$ time and space.

 The representation technique already found several applications in the worst-case setting for other problems (see \cite{esa19,nederlof-setcover,bin-packing}).

 \paragraph{Orthogonal Vectors}

-Naively, the orthgonal vectors problem can solved in $\Oh(d N^2)$ time.
+Naively, the Orthogonal Vectors problem can be solved in $\Oh(d N^2)$ time.
 For large $d$, only a slightly faster algorithm that runs in time $N^{2-1/\Oh(\log(d/\log{N}))}$ time is known~\cite{abboud-williams-yu-15,chan-williams-16}.
 The assumption that for $d = \omega(\log{N})$ there is no $\Oh(N^{2-\eps})$ time algorithm any $\eps > 0$ is a central conjecture of fine-grained complexity (see~\cite{icm-survey} for an overview).

 In this paper, we are mainly interested in linear (in $N$) time algorithms for OV.
-It was shown in~\cite{ov-seth-hard} that OV cannot be solved in $\Oh(N^{2-\eps} \cdot 2^{o(d)})$ time for any $\eps > 0$ assuming SETH (see \cite{icm-survey}.
+It was shown in~\cite{ov-seth-hard} that OV cannot be solved in $\Oh(N^{2-\eps} \cdot 2^{o(d)})$ time for any $\eps > 0$ assuming SETH.
 In~\cite{bjorklund-ov} an algorithm for OV was given that runs in $\Ot(D)$ time, where $D$ is the total number of vectors whose support is a subset of the support of an input vector.